U.S. flag

 Truancy: Violation of a compulsory school attendance law.

-Valid court order: An order given by a juvenile court judge to a juvenile who was brought before the court and made subject to an order; and who received, before the issuance of such order, the full due process rights guaranteed to such juvenile by the Constitution of the United States.
+Valid court order: An order given by a juvenile court judge to a young person who was brought before the court and made subject to the order after receiving the full due process rights that were guaranteed to them by the U.S. Constitution.
+(34 U.S.C. § 11103(16))

 Valid court order exception: An exception that was added to the Deinstitutionalization of Status Offenders core requirement in the JJDPA.
 This provision permits the secure/locked detention of a youth who has engaged in behavior that would not otherwise be illegal if they were an adult, but which was in violation of a valid order from the court.
 (34 U.S.C. § 11133(a)(11)(A)(i)(II)) Such order must have been issued in a manner that ensure the young person received full due process rights guaranteed by the U.S. Constitution.
 (34 U.S.C. § 11103(16))

-Violent Crime: Murder or nonnegligent manslaughter, forcible rape, or robbery or aggravated assault committed with the use of a firearm.
-(34 U.S.C. § 11103(27))
+Violent Crime: As used in the JJDPA, means murder or nonnegligent manslaughter, forcible rape, or robbery or aggravated assault committed with the use of a firearm.
+(34 U.S.C. § 11103(27).)

 Waived to criminal court: Cases that originated in juvenile court but are transferred to adult criminal court as the result of a judicial waiver hearing in juvenile court.